Albert State School: Post-World War I

+Mid-20th Century

 In 1930 a marble tablet was unveiled by Director of Education, BJ McKenna in front of a very large gathering at the school.
 The tablet was prominently mounted centrally at the front of the Ferguson teaching building and was a memorial to the late George James, head teacher of the school for 24 years.

 In 1932 a new highset teaching building was constructed at Albert State School to a standard design by the Department of Public Works.
 Accommodating infants, this building was attached to the rear of the eastern wing of the Ferguson building and was extended and altered over time.

 The accommodation at the school remained relatively static between 1932 and the 1980s; however, the grounds were expanded to provide more room for recreation.
 An additional 0.5 acre of land was obtained on the southeast side of the school between 1951 and 1961, while land across Zante Street to the northwest was acquired from 1960.
 Land was also obtained c.
 1977 on the other side of Albert Street from the school, for a pre-school building, and later sold.

 Over time, some alteration of the Ferguson teaching building occurred, however, as this work was minor, the bulk of the building remained largely unchanged.
 To modernise and brighten the classrooms, in 1954 the interior walls were lined with sheet material and a flat ceiling was installed concealing the roof trusses.
 Between 1973 and 1977 the hat and cloak rooms on the verandahs were extended, providing small rooms for storage and staff.
 The large classroom in the centre wing was altered to accommodate administration in 1978 and in 1981 part of a verandah was enclosed for a staff room.
 In 1988 a further part of a verandah was enclosed and more partitions were inserted.
 At some time, the roof fleches were removed.

 Between the 1960s and 1980s Queensland education was reformed.
 The Education Act 1964 was a turning point and the first major update of Queensland education's governing legislation since 1875.
 Effectively, a new era of state education began and required new architectural responses.
 The Department of Education (as it had been renamed in 1957) continued to give the responsibility of school design to the architects of the Department of Public Works.
 New materials, technologies, educational philosophies, government policies, architectural styles, and functional requirements influenced the evolution of standard designs and the predominance of highset, timber-framed buildings decreased.